BillyBain/week-6-homework/README.md

 This is a free api that allows you to pull data about the weather.

 This task was a lot of fun.
 The part that was the most difficult at first was learning to navigate the pulled response.
-Once I mastered that I used it to grab various conditions like tempature, conditions, and wind speed.
+Once I mastered that I used it to grab various elements like tempature, conditions, and wind speed.
 I also set up a five day forecast and icons to show all the conditions The icon for the UV Index is set up to change colors depending on the severity.
 Green of ideal, Yellow for moderate, and Red for severe.